telatin/getreads/README.md

 * `--wait INT` is the number of seconds to wait after running _ffq_ [default: 2]
 * `--single` will run a single job for _ffq_ to reduce the queries to NCBI

+* `-profile docker` will used Docker for dependencies.
+An easy alternative is to create a conda environment using `deps/env.yaml`.
+Singularity is supported but untested (usually clusters with singularity are offline anyway)

 ## :open_file_folder: Output

 The output directory contains: